 For some, the source comes through spirituality, for others it comes through the profane.
 In our case this connection is of a spiritual nature.
 Through the means of meditation and knowing how to ask the right questions, intuitions, which are verified with practical research, come to us.
 Through spiritual investigation, intuition brings us to a pragmatic approach.

 For example, when the trip to Botswana presented itself to us, immediately, one person in our network, whom we hadn’t seen for a long time, came into our thoughts.
 After a phone call we discovered that not only had he been to Botswana two years prior but that he had kept close contacts there.
-One contact led us to another and another, until we arrived where we needed to be, sitting with the two masters.
+One contact led us to another and another, until we arrived where we needed to be, sitting with the two Elders.

 For instance, how was the list of countries chosen- is there an advisory group that recommends suitable individuals/communities?

 It is not a question of choice.
 Once again, as a collective, we allow the answers to come to us.
 When this answer presents itself on two occasions, without any consulting between ourselves, we take this information into account.
 No group gives us recommendations.
 As said previously, we go from person to person until we reach the right one.
-It is a work of faith and synchronicity.
+It is work based on faith and synchronicity.

 Q2: Please can you describe the in-country visits in more detail.
 How long do these visits typically last, and who leads them?

 Before leaving for our destination, again through intuition, we know exactly how many days we need to stay.
-These visits typically last around one week, mostly spent in travels as the masters usually live in very remote places.
+These visits typically last around one week, mostly spent in travels as the elders usually live in very remote places.

 Once arrived at the airport, we meet our contact on the ground and it’s during this first conversation that everything is put in place for the days to come.
 Nothing is planned beforehand.
-We are thus free to follow all the signs that lead us to the master.
+We are thus free to follow all the signs that lead us to the elder.

-The team that travels to meet the masters work together to follow the path laid out in front of them.
+The team that travels to meet the elders work together to follow the path laid out in front of them.
 We know that we have arrived in the right place when those that we meet are waiting for us because they have seen signs in their environment that we are coming.

 Le Ciel hires a guide and translator on each trip with whom we get in touch with before traveling.
 As we travel with a filmmaker and a photographer, we hire a mini bus with a driver and always choose the cheapest hotels and options to keep the costs to a minimum.